hanchang/manager-readme/README.md

 **Communication:** When working in a cross functional team environment, good communication is absolutely required for success.
 Each team member has individual specialities that others do not, and the only way to expose all of that expertise and combine it into a well functioning product is by solid, clear communication.
 I strongly prefer erring on the side of over-communication to ensure that everyone is on the same page.

-**Solutions:** Please don’t get stuck in the weeds on individual tasks, take the time to understand how what you’re working on fits into the bigger picture, and provide suggestions on how what you’re working on can be accomplished with less resources, faster, and deliver more value to customers.
+**PNL Oriented Solutions:** Please don’t get stuck in the weeds on individual tasks, take the time to understand how what you’re working on fits into the bigger picture and drives towards increasing PNL, and provide suggestions on how what you’re working on can be accomplished with less resources, faster, and deliver more value to the business.

 **Metrics/Visibility:** "What gets measured, gets improved."
 This goes for engineering systems (via logs, dashboards, etc.) as well as individual contributions, i.e. please update the team on what you've accomplished as well as what challenges you encountered along the way, ideally Trello comments on the tickets you work on so the context is easy to find.